An Excerpt from Unmasked by Lucy Corkhill

 The day was blinding after the stuffy darkness of Mrs. Garside’s house.
 The street was wide and lined on both sides by pavements and a boulevard of grey-trunked sycamore trees.
 On the opposite side of the road to the houses lay the green opulence of a park in springtime.
 Behind black railings, people were picnicking, their summer clothes pale against the grass.
 The leaves of the trees shifted in the breeze, letting arrows of sunlight dart skittishly across the street.
 Fat clouds moved purposefully across a blue sky.
 A portly man behind a news stand yodelled out the day’s headlines as a baker’s boy clattered by on an unwieldy bicycle, its front basket laden with loaves wrapped in paper, the sweet smell of fresh bread following in his wake.
 Young boys scuttled along intent on their errands, ducking and weaving their way past the slow strollers.
 A group of ladies swinging parasols walked on the other side of the street, their heads bent to catch the latest gossip.
 People stepped back as a dog streaked past, its plump owner breaking into an ungainly trot.

 At the end of the street, Arthur turned right into a road busy with horse-drawn and motorised traffic.
 At the intersection between streets, he saw a clean-shaven young soldier sitting on a bench with a pretty girl.
-Her gloved hand was clasped in his and Arthur saw a smile lift her cheeks as the soldier spoke to her.
+Her gloved hand was clasped in his and Arthur saw a smile lift her cheeks.
 Arthur found himself quickening his step, anticipation fizzing through him.

 He had more than enough time to walk.
 His route took him past the grand hotels he had previously only seen lit up at night.
 Now, he saw bellboys weighed down with expensive suitcases.
 A gaggle of perfumed women dressed in extravagant furs brushed past him as if he were invisible.
 ‘Excuse me, old chap,’ said a pompous gentleman who winked at him, his monocle glinting.
 Arthur stared at their backs, the women tittering amongst themselves.
 Everything about them seemed obscene, gratuitous.
 But he mustn’t allow this train of thought to upset his fragile optimism.
 What was it Phillipson had said?
 People want to forget, Arthur.
 We’re a constant reminder.
 And who, after all, wanted to remember?
 Hadn’t he himself, in his darker hours, begged some long-forsaken deity to wipe his mind clean?
 And it was Phillipson who had told him how lucky they were.
 Lucky, yes.
 I am lucky, Arthur thought to himself.
 I am here, walking these streets, alive.
 I am on my way to see my wife again.
 I will finally get to meet my child.
 Soon, very soon, we will be together.